realitytracing/Reality-Tracing-WIP/human-foundations/reality-tracing-infinities-and-clamp-modeling.md

 A clamp is therefore introduced wherever some continuation must be prevented, shaped, redirected, or terminated in order for the system to remain itself.

+This does not mean reality “says no.”

+More literally:

+- effort meets a medium
+- the medium has properties
+- interaction occurs
+- some energy rebounds
+- some dissipates
+- some deforms the medium
+- some deforms the entering form
+- and if the mismatch is severe enough, the original organized system cannot remain what it was

+Constraint is not primarily verbal.
+It is interaction.

+A concise formulation:

+**Reality does not refuse rhetorically; it enforces structurally.**

 ---

 # 5. What a Clamp Is